altaga/EffiSend-Solana/README.md

 # Solution

-Effisend-Solana is a Solana based mobile DApp that improves Payments, Cash Out processes and integrates it with Stripe to improve financial inclusion.
+Effisend-Solana is a Solana based mobile DApp that improves Payments, Cash Out processes and integrates it with Stripe to improve financial inclusion in Mexico and Latin America.

 System's Architecture: